Flea and Tick Preventatives Available for Dogs and Cats in Derby, KS

 Visit Your Local Veterinarian El Paso Animal Hospital in Derby, KS

-Schedule an appointment today at our El Paso Animal Hospital in Derby KS at (316) 788-1561 to find out the many kinds of flea and tick preventives your veterinarian can provide to keep your pet healthy and parasite-free all year long.
+Call El Paso Animal Hospital today at (316) 788-1000 to find out the many kinds of flea and tick preventives your veterinarian can provide to keep your pet healthy and parasite-free all year long.